laucov/web-framework/README.md

 # Framework

-Small framework capable of routing CLI and HTTP requests.
+Minimalist framework to route CLI and HTTP requests.